Print

 Instructions

-3. Add miso paste to the pan and cook for 1 minute, then add the red Thai curry paste and cook for 1 more minute (add a splash of water or stock if it seems too dry).
+2. Reduce heat to medium-low and add ginger and garlic; cook for 1 minute.
+Stir in miso paste and cook for 1 minute, then add red Thai curry paste and cook for 1 more minute, adding a splash of water or stock if the pan seems dry.